 The Hand of Ifa or Isefa in the Yoruba language is a set of consecrated ikin dedicated to Orunmila.
 This is the first sacred Orisha pot or icon that devotees receive during an Isefa ceremony.
-Typically devotees receive 21 ikins for Orunmila and one icon for Eshu.
-Eshu, the messenger Orisha, always gets the first … Continue reading Hand of Ifa (Isefa)
+Typically Ifa devotees receive 21 ikins for Orunmila and one icon for Eshu.
+Eshu, the messenger Orisha, always gets the … Continue reading Hand of Ifa (Isefa)

 Ileke beads, sometimes referred to as Ifa or Orisha beads, are a type of beaded jewelry that can be found in Nigeria and other parts of Africa.
 The word ileke means "bead" in the Yoruba language.
 Seeds, beans, and stones are kneaded together to form these elaborate fetishes.
 The beadwork is created by stringing together … Continue reading Ileke Beads in the Ifa Tradition

-Sacrifice in Ifa religion is a means of giving or offering something to gain something greater in return.
+Sacrifice in the Ifa religion is a means of giving or offering something to gain something greater in return.
 Religious sacrifices of this nature usually involve offering food, objects, or the lives of animals to a divine being as an act of worship.
 In most African traditional religions, ritual sacrifices are encouraged to appease the … Continue reading Sacrifice in Ifa Religion

 Orishas, also spelled Orisa, are natural forces or supernatural entities of the universe.
 These spirits are also referred to as deities or gods of the elements in the Ifa tradition of West Africa.
 They serve as conduits or intermediaries between humans and the Supreme Being (Olodumare) to benefit and help humans enjoy life.
 There are … Continue reading Orishas in the Ifa Tradition